 Speeding is a huge problem in America.
 And sadly, it is the cause of many fatal highway accidents.
+So is it a good idea to install Elevated Medians to Deter Speeding and Crashes?

 According to the U.S. Department of Transportation’s Fatality Analysis Reporting System (FARS), Nevada had a population of 2,998,039 people in 2017.
 That year, there were 27,803,000 vehicle miles traveled, 290 fatal crashes, and 309 deaths.
 That gives Nevada a rate of 10.3 deaths per 100,000 population and 1.11 deaths per 100 million vehicle miles traveled.